What To Do When Earwax Becomes a Problem

-What earwax is and why we have it
+What is ear wax is and why do we have it?

 Those who wear hearing aids or earbuds regularly are at risk, too, since the devices can potentially block the outward flow of earwax.
 What’s more, Ying says, that wax may cause the hearing aids not to work as well, creating a feedback (an annoying whistling or squeaking sound).
 Or hearing aids may become damaged if the wax gets into the receivers.
 Try to clean your device daily, and have it checked out by your doctor every few months, to be sure it’s in good working order.